jakesower/spectragraph/packages/utils/README.md

-# Data Prism Utils
+# SpectraGraph Utils

-Common utility functions used across the Data Prism ecosystem.
-This package provides lightweight helper functions for functional programming patterns, data transformation, and common operations that are shared between Data Prism packages.
+Common utility functions used across the SpectraGraph ecosystem.
+This package provides lightweight helper functions for functional programming patterns, data transformation, and common operations that are shared between SpectraGraph packages.

 ## Overview

-Data Prism Utils is built around several key principles:
+SpectraGraph Utils is built around several key principles:

 - **Functional**: Pure functions with predictable behavior and no side effects
 - **Type-safe**: Comprehensive TypeScript support with generic type definitions